-For more than 75 years, VTT has helped society and companies renew themselves with science and technology.
+For 80 years, VTT has helped society and companies renew themselves with science and technology.
 Our history reflects Finland’s development from a poor agricultural country to one of the most advanced and prosperous welfare societies in the world.
 This would not have been possible without the applied research and technology in which VTT has played a major role as an expert and developer.

 From bunker stoves to printed intelligence – VTT has been involved in turning the greatest challenges of each era into opportunities through science and technology.

 Through the decades, VTT has been involved in turning the greatest challenges of each era into opportunities for growth, together with companies and society.
 That work continues to this day.

 VTT’s expertise can be found both on satellites in outer space and inside every smartphone.

 VTT – then called the Technical Research Centre of Finland – was founded in 1942 by President Risto Ryti’s decree in wartime Finland.
 VTT’s mission was defined as “to engage in technical research for the benefit of science and society”.